 How Jewelers and Customers Benefit

 Until now, the complexity of the design and production process made customized jewelry an expensive privilege.
 With digital tools, however, jewelers have already started offering personalized creations as part of their basic service or as a value add.
 If you go to a jeweler today and ask for an engagement ring, often you'll have the option to customize a unique design.

 Jeweller and customer can discuss the design together, and an hour later, the customer can hold and try on a real, physical model of the ring.
 In jewelry retail, on-site digital design combined with the speed of 3D printing has drastically shortened the feedback loop between designer and customer.

-Formlabs’ Castable Wax Resin designs combine the smooth surface finish characteristic of stereolithography (SLA) 3D printing technology with precise print settings.
+3D printing jewelry patterns in Formlabs’ Castable Wax 40 Resin combines the smooth surface finish characteristic of stereolithography (SLA) 3D printing technology with precise print settings.
 Thanks to a precisely controlled laser, extraordinary design details—delicate filigrees, raised text, and detailed pavé stone settings—can be captured with amazing sharpness.

 Easier Mass Production